EPCCed/dirac-docs/docs/scheduler.md

 * 4 hour maximum walltime
 * Maximum job size:
-    * 2 nodes for `gpu-a100-80` partition
+    * 2 nodes for `--constraint=a100-80`
-    * 1 node for `gpu-a100-40` partition
+    * 1 node for `--constrain=a100-40` partition
 * Maximum 1 job running per user
 * Maximum 2 jobs queued per user
 * Only available to projects with a positive budget

-In addtion, you *must* specify either the `gpu-a100-80` or `gpu-a100-40` partitions when using the `dev` QoS.

-!!! tip
-    The generic `gpu` partition will not work consistently when using the `dev` QoS.

-Here is an example job submission script for a 2-node job in the `dev` QoS using the `gpu-a100-80` partition.
+Here is an example job submission script for a 2-node job in the `dev` QoS using the `a100-80` nodes.
 Note the use of the `gpu_launch.sh` wrapper script to get correct GPU and NIC binding.

 ```slurm